 What Can Parents Do to Keep Their Teens Safe?

 According to the NHTSA, car accidents are the leading cause of death for teenagers 14-19 years old in the United States.
 This is a horrifying fact that parents of teen drivers have to face.
 The challenge is not only teaching teens to be safe and responsible drivers but trusting your teen to actually take the steps needed to safely operate a vehicle and avoid accidents.
 Rosenberg & Gluck, LLP recognizes the struggles parents deal with regarding their teen drivers and we encourage parents to learn more about what they can do to prevent their teens from future accidents.
+There is no surprise that the leading cause of teen accidents is distractions.
+Whether teen drivers are talking or texting on cellphones or simply chatting with passengers, distractions play a larger role than previously thought in automobile accidents and were responsible for about 6 of every 10 moderate to severe crashes according to a recent AAA report.
+The statistics are alarming:- 11 teens die every day as a result of texting while driving.

 - According to an AAA poll, 94% of teen drivers acknowledge the dangers of texting and driving, but 35% admitted to doing it anyway.